-Iraqi PM: We will 'chop head off the snake' in Mosul
+Mosul: Iraqi forces on city's doorstep

 Mosul operation: Iraqi-led forces push toward key city

-Iraqi forces run for cover after a mortar shell struck near the village of Bazwaya, on the eastern edges of Mosul, Iraq, on Monday, October 31.
+An armored truck belonging to the Iraqi army patrols along the Bertilla front near Mosul on Tuesday, November 1.
 An Iraqi-led offensive is underway to reclaim Mosul, Iraq's second-largest city and the last major stronghold for ISIS in the country.

 Mosul operation: Iraqi-led forces push toward key city

+Iraqi forces fire artillery at ISIS targets on the Bertilla front on November 1.

+Iraqi forces run for cover after a mortar shell struck near the village of Bazwaya on Monday, October 31.

 An Iraqi soldier receives treatment after being injured during clashes with ISIS fighters near Bazwaya on October 31.
-Iraq is leading a coalition that also includes Kurdish and American troops.

 Mosul operation: Iraqi-led forces push toward key city